 The Committee meet regularly to monitor budget performance holding the Principal and Chief Finance Officer to account for all aspects of the Trust's governance policies and its financial management.

-The Committee report accordingly to the Board of Trustees J. Kemp is the chair of the resources committee.

 The Committee also review the Principal's budget planning and draft forward budget, making recommendations for its approval to the Board of Trustees.